JohnCoene/waiter/docs/waiter.md

 ### On Load

 Since version `0.0.4` you can show on loading screen on app launch.
 The loading screen will launch prior to anything, even the Shiny session.
 Note that in `0.0.4` some content flashed before the loader appeared, this has been fixed in `0.0.5`.

+> [!NOTE]
+> You can have multiple waiters but only one active at a time.

 Though this function is not programatically launched it still has to be hidden with `hide_waiter`.
 Ensure you place `show_waiter_on_load` after `use_waiter` and at _the very end of your UI_, also set `include_js` to `FALSE`, in `use_waiter`.